 How Do Short Task Sites Pay?

-When programs do pay in cash it is often through PayPal and they sometimes have a thresholds for payout, e.g. you have to earn $50 before it is transferred to your account.
+When programs do pay in cash, it is often through PayPal, and they sometimes have thresholds for payout, e.g., you have to earn $50 before it is transferred to your account.
 However, tasks sites could also be structured as rewards programs, which pay in points, gift cards or prizes, rather than cash.
 Some even pay in bitcoins.

 Amazon's MTurk - Grandfather of the short task sites, Amazon’s MTurk, launched in 2005, lists what it calls HITs (human intelligence tasks).
 These are online tasks that workers choose and complete for a set, albeit small.
 Pays in US dollars, Indian rupees or Amazon gift certificates, depending on location.

-Clickworker - Company uses crowdsourcing platform to find worker in writing, data entry and research for its clients
+Clickworker - Company uses crowdsourcing platform to find work in writing, data entry, and research for its clients

 Fiverr - Sellers of services advertise tasks they will complete for $5.
 Categories of work include writing and translation, video, music and audio production, social marketing and graphics.